sigltech/sigltech/README.md

 - 👋 Hi, I’m @sigltech
-- I'm  full-stack engineer, working at Unity with a current focus on backend development
+- I'm  full-stack engineer, with a current focus on backend development
 - Technologies I work with on a daily:
     - React
     - Kotlin